 Listening: One of the most important tasks of a Parish or Town Councillor is listening to and understanding the views of people in their community.
 Many public bodies or organisations acknowledge this is the hardest information for them to capture and they in turn use the skills and local knowledge of the parish or town council for advice to assist and inform their services.

 Meetings: A councillor agrees to attend all meetings (reasonably possible) that he or she is summoned to.
 In medium and larger councils along with full council meetings, there are further committee meetings or working groups.
 Most meetings are held in the evening but some committees and group representation may be during the day.
 Some of these committees may include planning, finance and staffing, properties or policy.
 Where committees are used however the council usually consists of a larger number of councillors and therefore each councillor is only expected to serve on one or two committees.

-Representation: Parish Councils also need representation at other local government meetings or on local bodies/organisations and councillors may be asked to serve on certain groups or attend functions on behalf of the parish council.
-Councillors act as ambassadors for their community keeping everyone aware of local needs and concerns and reporting back on District/Unitary, County and regional changes.
+Representation: Town Councils also need representation at other local government meetings or on local bodies/organisations and councillors may be asked to serve on certain groups or attend functions on behalf of the town council.
+Councillors act as ambassadors for their community keeping everyone aware of local needs and concerns and reporting back on Unitary, County and regional changes.

 Councillors represent the voice of their community as a whole, whilst being aware of and considerate to, specific minority needs.

 Ceremonial Duties: In some larger councils there will be times when councillors are asked to attend civic functions as part of their duty to the community.
 This may entail Remembrance Parades, civic dinners or attendance at public functions to name but a few.